Luc Vasteel (One Shot)

 "Then I'd be cold!"
 Luc laughed.

 "You really are a little kid, you know that?"
-Ironbody smiled.
+Ironbody smiled, and everyone laughed.

 The five friends escaped into a forest, not stopping until they could no longer hear the screams of Monica the Demon behind them…